SeekerRook/KarmadaPN/README.md

 # Karmada PN
-A Python library for modelling Multi-Cluster Infrastructure based on Karmada using PetriNets
+A Python library for modelling Multi-Cluster Infrastructures based on Karmada using PetriNets

 ---